 The RCC is the Republic Country Club, a place where good people can relax and have a beer, a bourbon or some whiskey, and some proper slow smoked Texas BBQ, while listening to a musician croon his heart out around other like-minded people.

 RCC has a very relaxed atmosphere.
 The place has the feel of a sleepy old town that hasn’t been touched in a generation, so don’t criticize that we have nothing that is fancy or new.
 Our menu of food and drinks is well-crafted but simple, so don’t come demanding a haute couture culinary journey or a broad array of beers and mixed drinks with stupid names like Sex on a Beach.
-Our team works diligently to source local ingredients for all of our fare, and we support many local farms and businesses including 44 Farms, Black Hill Meats, Slow Dough and Texas Quail Farms.
-It’s not just your average bar food – everything we serve is made from scratch in our very own restaurant, the Republic BBQ.
+We serve food only during concerts and events.
+Check our calendar to see when the next event is happening.

-We have live music Thursday through Saturday nights.
+We have live music most Friday and Saturday nights.
+Check our concert and event calendar here to see the current lineup.
 Often it will be someone whose name you don’t know, playing for a bar tab, trying to chase the dream.
 We hope to showcase some folks who need a barstool and a few willing listeners to hone their craft.
 We’ll ask that you pay attention to the band if you sit near the stage, and that if you wanna talk you respect them by moving to the back.
 We also have had some amazing national artists grace our little stage, including Willie Nelson, Merle Haggard, Tracy Byrd, Ray Wylie Hubbard, Charley Pride, Charlie Daniels, Robert Earl Keen, Cory Morrow, Pat Green, The Bellamy Brothers, and many, many more.

 We have varied levels of Membership, and those who pay more for their Membership get more stuff.
 They wait in line less time, and they get advance notice of ticket sales before our others.
 We have loads of bills to pay, and that’s the only way we can do it.
 If you’re offended that someone who pays more gets more, this ain’t your place.